rbowen/presentations/betterfm/slides.md

 It has become common knowledge that this is THE DOCUMENT about how to ask questions in public forums.
 The word 'idiot' appears first in the 3rd paragraph.
-The idea that is communicated throughout is that the asker is an imbecile, and the answer is just a little lower than God.
+The idea that is communicated throughout is that the asker is an imbecile, and the answerer is the one that actually matters in the relationship.

 ---
 # It’s ok to be rude, because we’re more important than you